 While the town was built to accommodate factory employees, it further grew as many other industrial firms moved in.

-Today, it remains an off-the-path destination in Armenia… but I think it deserves a lot more attention than it receives.
+Today, it remains an off-the-path city in Armenia… but I think it deserves a lot more attention than it receives.
 It felt clean and the streets seemed rather orderly.

 The surrounding area was green and the temperature was a bit cooler than in other places in the region.